Canadian Caper: Preparation

-To make the cover believable, Mendez enlisted the help of John Chambers, a veteran Hollywood make-up artist.
+To make the cover believable, Mendez and Johnson enlisted the help of John Chambers, a veteran Hollywood make-up artist.
 They established a functioning office at Sunset Gower Studios on Sunset Boulevard, named "Studio Six Productions" (a nod to the six diplomats).
 It used office space that actor Michael Douglas had recently used while making the film The China Syndrome (1979).
 Telephone calls to the "Studio Six" office in Los Angeles would be answered, should anyone call to check on the film's production.
 Display ads for the upcoming "Studio Six" film were placed in Hollywood publications, and one such newspaper was given to Cora Lijek to carry as part of her cover materials.
 The team also prepared fake business cards, held a film party at a nightclub in Los Angeles, and took out early advertisements for the film in Variety and The Hollywood Reporter industry magazines.
 Robert Sidell, a friend of Chambers and also a makeup artist, posed as a film producer at related events, while his wife Joan performed as the receptionist at "Studio Six".
 Chambers was later awarded CIA's Intelligence Medal of Merit for his help in the operation.

 A mistake was made in dating the visas, as the Iranian year begins at the spring equinox.
 One of the Canadian embassy officers spotted the mistake while checking the documents.
-Fortunately, extra passports had been included, so Mendez was able to insert new visa stamps with dates based on the Iranian calendar.
+Fortunately, extra passports had been included, so Mendez and Johnson were able to insert new visa stamps with dates based on the Iranian calendar.
 As the weeks passed during this preparation, the American diplomats read and played games, mainly cards and Scrabble.
 Taylor worked to fly out non-essential Canadian embassy personnel.
 Taylor sent others on fake errands, both to establish erratic patterns and to case airport procedures.
 Tension rose as suspicious telephone calls and other activity indicated that the concealment of the diplomats might have been discovered.